Schedule demo

 These include legal paperwork that the state and federal government mandates.
 Companies must file documents like I-9 and W-4 forms within days of onboarding a new employee.
 Exceptions to this might lead your company to pay fines and penalties.

-This category includes forms and paperwork describing policy and procedures, employers’ expectations, SOPs, and job-specific responsibilities.
+This category of employee onboarding documents includes forms and paperwork describing policy and procedures, employers’ expectations, SOPs, and job-specific responsibilities.
 The aim is to ensure that all the concerned parties are on the same page.

 Organizations provide employees with pay and benefits forms to share their salary and other perks.
 Such onboarding documents also contain all the information they need to take advantage of benefits like paid leave, health insurance, 401k details, stock option documents, etc.